manuzjacob/energy_dashboard_angular_demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1 and using [JSON Server](https://github.com/typicode/json-server) version 0.16.3.

 It is a demo project to show the basic behaviour of an energy trading example where the excess energy can be sold inside a community.
-CRUD operations and reactive search functionality using [RxJS](https://github.com/ReactiveX/rxjs) are also implemented
+CRUD operations and reactive search functionality using [RxJS](https://github.com/ReactiveX/rxjs) are also implemented.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.